 The “Sanhedrin” group referred to above began to form in 2004 and claims to have “the consent of hundreds of rabbis, scholars and leaders” (http://www.thesanhedrin.org/en/index.php/The_Sanhedrin_Initiative viewed 09/11/08).
 It also has been working on implements, including those related to having an altar.

 This group has made some attempts to offer sacrifices in the past, but has often ran into political opposition.
+Israeli courts have generally agreed that Jews have the right to perform animal sacrifices, but have repeatedly denied this right as the timing would have excessively negative consequences.
+And to rebuild a temple in the area that the Muslims consider sacred would be even more problematic politically–especially at this instant.
 Yet, because the Muslims have a strong presence at the site of the old Temple Mount (Har HaBayit) with their al-Aqsa Mosque, some consider the actual construction of a Jewish temple there to be impossible.

 The Temple Institute itself is not planning on building the temple until after what seems to be politically impossible.
 This is what its website has stated: